kuchiyamaxpe/G4cherenkov/README.md

 # G4cherenkov

 # How to build
-mkdir path/to/builddirectory
+mkdir path/to/builddirectory \n
-cd path/to/builddirectory
+cd path/to/builddirectory \n
-cmake path/to/G4Cherenkov
+cmake path/to/G4Cherenkov \n
 make

 # How to run